Tuesday, May 4, 2021

 Has this ever really been discussed?

-From what I could research, the answer is yes and no. It does get brought up, but only very briefly and the individual asking the question is flamed pretty hard and fast.
+From what I could research, the answer is yes and no. It does get brought up every now and then on one of their biggest forums, but the individual asking the question is flamed pretty hard and fast.
 I personally think it is a legitimate question and a good topic for discussion.
 A person can be a “fan” or even a “fanboy” of a brand, yet should still be able to have an intelligent adult discussion.
 This is clearly not the case on the Randall forums.
 The question is quite a “hot button”.
 And some of the answers, when not just flat-out hostile, are rather comical.
 For instance, one forum member actually answered with “I find a wire edge to be great when field dressing”.
-To that, I reply “Okay buddy, when that wire edge falls off, which it will, how are you going to replicate it in the field?
+To that, I reply, “Okay, when that wire edge falls off, which it will, how are you going to replicate it in the field?
 I’ll be over here with my Bob Dozier Master Skinner (or my new favorite Randall, the Model 28…that I sharpened) and when I’m finished processing a deer, I’ll finish yours.
-In the meantime, you will have a very expensive, very pretty, well made, highly collectible, heirloom-quality tent stake.”
+In the meantime, you will have a very expensive, very pretty, well-made, highly collectible, heirloom-quality tent stake.”

 All the Randall shop needs to do is train two guys (in case one is out sick or on vacation) on how to use a couple of different belt grinders of varying grits to put a nice edge on the knife.
 I know for a fact that would make lots of Randall enthusiasts very happy.
 At least the ones who use their knives.